Georges Mouton

 Georges Mouton, comte de Lobau (/fr/; 21 February 1770 – 27 November 1838) was a French soldier and political figure who rose to the rank of Marshal of France.

 Biography

-Born in Phalsbourg, Lorraine, he enlisted in the French Revolutionary Army in 1792.
+Born in Phalsbourg, Lorraine and Barrois, he enlisted in the French Revolutionary Army in 1792.
 Serving in the early campaigns of the French Revolutionary Wars, he was promoted to the rank of colonel by 1800.

 He was promoted to général de brigade in 1805, after the establishment of the French Empire, and to général de division in 1807.
 Mouton distinguished himself in the battles of Jena, Landshut and Aspern-Essling.
 In 1810, he was created count of Lobau in recognition of his role in the battle of Aspern.